thewca/wca-regulations-january-2026/wca-regulations.md

     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may compete as a single group or be divided into multiple groups.
-    - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
-They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organization team must ensure that scramblers and judges cannot see any scramble sequences for their attempts that they have not attempted yet (see [Regulation 4b2](regulations:regulation:4b2)).
+    - 1h1) Scramblers and judges for a round must not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
+The following exceptions apply:
+        - 1h1a) For 3x3x3 Fewest Moves, judges may judge competitors in their own group before they have finished their attempt (i.e. while they are competing).
+        - 1h1b) For 3x3x3 Multi-Blind, competitors may judge other competitors in their own group after they have finished their attempt.
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organization team, WCA Delegate, judge, score taker, scrambler).